If you want to learn how to grow bigger cannabis buds, understanding the best fertilizers and nutrients for the job is crucial.

 When Should I Stop Fertilizing?

-Make sure you create a feed chart to discover what happens when you feed specific nutrients to your plants at set growth stages.
+Create a feed chart to discover what happens when you feed specific nutrients to your plants at set growth stages.
 If the leaves of your marijuana plants are turning yellow or look burnt long before harvest, it could be a case of nitrogen burn.
 Check your feed chart to see if it is a likely reason.

-If your plants are being overfed, perform a flush with pH neutral water, but don’t do it in the week before forcing the plants into flowering.
+If your plants are being overfed, perform a flush with pH-neutral water, but don’t do it in the week before forcing the plants into flowering.

-Keep an eye out for deficiencies but resist the urge to add extra fertilizer.
+Keep an eye out for nutrient deficiencies but resist the urge to add extra fertilizer.
 Marijuana plants often need fewer nutrients than you think.
 Perform a flush any time from two weeks away from harvest, or else your weed could taste of fertilizer!

 Final Thoughts on Marijuana Fertilizers

-If you see yellow leaves near the base of your plants as harvest time approaches, there’s no need to panic as that’s a normal occurrence.
+If you see yellow leaves near the base of your plants as harvest time approaches, there’s no need to panic, as that’s a normal occurrence.
 It is all too easy to overfeed your plants and cause nutrient burn, an issue that could damage your plant permanently, at least in an aesthetic sense.